edwardsph/Website/content/concept.md

 ---
 title: Concept
-order: 5
+order: 3
 ---

 # Concept

-## Datasets are available as Linked Data Fragments
+## All datasets are available as Linked Data Fragments
-On today's Web, Linked Data is usually published in fragments of one of these 3 types:
+On today's Web, Linked Data is usually available as fragments of one of these 3 types:

 - A **data dump** is one large fragment that contains the entire dataset _([example](http://downloads.dbpedia.org/3.9/en/))_.